Ren-ZY/RUSD/README.md

 **Thank you for noticing our tool!**

-This tool is designed to find the stackoverflow vulnerabilty on the **crate** level.
+This tool is designed to find the stackoverflow vulnerabilty in Rust crates.
 It can find all **recursive functions** in one crate, including those complicate **cross-function recursive calls**. e.g.

 ```